smartlab-network/open-biohit/docs/index.rst

 .. toctree::
    :maxdepth: 2

-This module is an unofficial Python interface for out Biohit Roboline devices.
+This module is an unofficial Python interface for our Biohit Roboline devices.

 Installation
 ------------